No-George/Photobooth-O-Matic/README.md

 To Use:
 1 update the save_directory in the script to one which exists (check your camera url too if not using nex6)
-2 edit the 'frame.png' so that it suits you (remember to check the colourkey remains correct)
+2 edit the 'frame.png' so that it suits you
 3 turn on camera and run Smart Remote Control App
 4 connect computer to camera wifi host
 5 configure app to take pictures in 16:9 aspect ratio